tobykurien/Xtendroid/README.md

 @AndroidView TextView myTextView // maps to R.id.my_text_view

 // elsewhere
-getMyTextView.text = "some text" // use the getter for lazy-loading
+myTextView.text = "some text" // uses a getter for lazy-loading
 ```

 in a Fragment, add the @AndroidFragment annotation: